SparkPost/node-sparkpost/docs/resources/transmission.md

 # Transmissions

-This library provides easy access to the [Transmissions](https://www.sparkpost.com/api#/reference/transmissions/) API.
+This library provides easy access to the [Transmissions](https://www.sparkpost.com/api#/reference/transmissions/) Resource.

 ## Methods
 * **all(callback)**